rudism/asublog/README.md

-*Note: This project is still in early stages of development and not yet functional in any way.*

 # as&micro;Blog

-## The Anti-Social Microblogging Framework
+## The Antisocial Microblogging Framework

 A simple framework for running a self-hosted single-user microblog.
+To see an example of a microblog generated using as&micro;Blog, check out [status.rudism.com](https://status.rudism.com).

 ### Posting Methods

 - as&micro;Blog will connect to your XMPP server and convert any chat messages you send to it into posts
 - as&micro;Blog will monitor your [Pinboard.in](https://pinboard.in) feed for a specific tag and turn those shared links into posts

-- going to think up a good way to do image posts as well
+### Media Extraction & Processing

+- Shared dropbox photo urls will embed the photo in the post
+- Twitter status urls will quote the linked tweet in your post and embed its image (if it has one)
+- Convert urls into links
+- Shorten links using a [lilurl](http://lilurl.sourceforge.net) domain
+- Auto link `#hashtags`
+- Auto link `@Usernames` to custom urls or Twitter profiles

 ### Publishing Methods

-- Handlebars templates uploaded to an S3 bucket (index, post details, rss feed)
+- Generate static site from [Handlebars](http://handlebarsjs.com) templates and upload to an S3 bucket
+- Optionally create invalidations against a CloudFront distribution

 ## Extensibility